Econometrics

 Knowledge

-• be able to recognise the assumptions econometric models are based on
+• recognise the assumptions econometric models are based on

-• be able to identify the necessary assumptions to interpret our estimates as effects relevant for policy and decision making
+• identify the necessary assumptions to interpret our estimates as effects relevant for policy and decision making

-• be able to describe the central concepts and terminology of econometrics
+• describe the central concepts and terminology of econometrics

 Skills

-• be able to choose between regression models, appropriate control variables and potentially important non-linearities and functional forms
+• choose between regression models, appropriate control variables and potentially important non-linearities and functional forms

-• be able to assess the validity of causal claims, and to disentangle correlations and causality
+• assess the validity of causal claims, and to disentangle correlations and causality

-• be able to conduct quantitative analysis where several factors can affect an outcome variable simultaneously
+• conduct quantitative analysis where several factors can affect an outcome variable simultaneously

-• be able to use STATA or R for doing reproducible econometric analysis, import data in different formats, and produce tables and figures
+• use STATA or R for doing reproducible econometric analysis, import data in different formats, and produce tables and figures

-• be able to choose and apply an appropriate scientific method for analysing the research question
+• choose and apply an appropriate scientific method for analysing the research question

-• be able to interpret and critically assess empirical work in applied econometrics
+• interpret and critically assess empirical work in applied econometrics

-• know the structure and requirements for a master thesis, and be able to develop a research question
+• recognise the structure and requirements for a master thesis, and be able to develop a research question

-• be able to reflect on the ethical issues in collecting, storing and using data
+• reflect on the ethical issues in collecting, storing and using data

-• have a good background for more advanced econometric courses
+• demonstrate good background knowledge for more advanced econometric courses

 • Teaching